Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 In the revolutionized Pharousia, the Seekers stand at a crossroads.
 For centuries, they guarded the civilians against supernatural threats, but you come to the Seekers' Pharousia chapter in a time of change.

 A few years ago, Seekers were branded outlaws along with many other unofficial mages, in an effort to secure the means of magic by the Crown.
-After some targeted sweep and a series of tragedy in the recent surge of abominations, Seekers’ ranks in Azur-Aulihrun suffered severely.
+After some targeted sweep and a series of tragedy in the recent surge of abominations, Seekers’ ranks in Azulihrun suffered severely.
 But the tides have turned with the support of the new Sovereign; he even granted Seekers the official access and guardianship of the Reliquary Vault, a chamber full of confiscated artifacts.
 Of course, this gift comes with strings attached - oversight from the Crown, where their activities and the vault closely monitored.

 As a new Seeker pledge, you will train under the fair and capable Chapter Master Viola Whytebourne.
 She has reluctantly accepted oversight from the Crown's representatives to secure the order's future.
 Together with new allies, you must navigate political tensions while investigating the rising mystical threats.